Peter Coveney- University College London

 Drug targeting promises to substantially enhance future therapies, for example through the focussing of chemotherapeutic drugs at the site of a tumor, thus reducing the exposure of healthy tissue to unwanted damage.
 Promising work on the steering of medication in the human body employs magnetic fields acting on nanoparticles made of paramagnetic ma...

-T lymphocytes are stimulated when they recognise short peptides bound to class I proteins of the major histocompatibility complex (MHC) protein, as peptide-MHC complexes.
-Due to the diversity in T-cell receptor molecules together with both the peptides and MHC proteins they bind to, it has been difficult to design vaccines and treatments based on t...
+T lymphocytes are stimulated when they recognize short peptides bound to class I proteins of the major histocompatibility complex (MHC) protein, as peptide–MHC complexes.
+Due to the diversity in T-cell receptor (TCR) molecules together with both the peptides and MHC proteins they bind to, it has been difficult to design vaccines and treatments base...

 The accurate identification of the specific points of interaction between G protein-coupled receptor (GPCR) oligomers is essential for the design of receptor ligands targeting oligomeric receptor targets.
 A coarse-grained molecular dynamics computer simulation approach would provide a compelling means of identifying these specific protein-protein i...